MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 .. warning::

-   Windows native install is not currently supported in 2.0.
-To use the aligner on Windows, please set up the "Windows Subsystem
-   For Linux" and use the Bash console to continue the instructions.
+   Windows native install is not fully supported in 2.0.
+G2P functionality will be unavailable due to Pynini supporting only Linux and MacOS.
+To use the aligner properly on Windows, please set up the "Windows Subsystem For Linux" and use the Bash console to continue the instructions.

 1. Install Anaconda/Miniconda (https://docs.conda.io/en/latest/miniconda.html)